 Banish any thoughts of that lacklustre market of your childhood with the 20p cds and giant lace knickers – the award-winning Swansea market is the largest market of its kind in Wales.
 Fresh food groceries sit alongside endless other market stalls selling everything from unique jewellery to local delicacies – cockles and Welsh cakes.
 Very deserving of a visit, the market is a student hit.

 9) Wind Street

 Also known locally as ‘Wine’ Street, socialising in the bars on Wind Street is a Swansea student’s rite of passage.
 If big nights out aren’t your scene, it’s still great to let your hair down after a long day and bond with your course mates or flatmates over a drink.

 Good for: A breakfast unlike anything you’ve seen before

 Ok, the final spot on our list is technically a meal, but hear us out.
-This behemoth breakfast consists of ten pieces of bacon, five eggs, eight sausages, chips, two hash browns, bubble and squeak, mushroom , tomatoes, beans, two pieces of black pudding, four pieces of toast, 4 slices of bread and butter, four pieces of fried bread and a small burger.
+Uplands Diner is a firm favourite for hungover students & has been for years.
+They offer a behemoth breakfast consists of ten pieces of bacon, five eggs, eight sausages, chips, two hash browns, bubble and squeak, mushroom , tomatoes, beans, two pieces of black pudding, four pieces of toast, 4 slices of bread and butter, four pieces of fried bread and a small burger.
 Not to be consumed regularly, but something to tell the grandchildren about!